 Elul is also the time to audit our spiritual accounts and assess the year gone by.
 It is a time to prepare for the "Days of Awe" of Rosh Hashana and Yom Kippur by examining the failings of the past and making resolutions for the future.
-We have the power to actually repair and rebuild anything that may have been broken.
-And we do so by immersing ourselves in prayer and charitable activities, as the famous prayer of the High Holidays states:
+It is a time to immerse ourselves in prayer and charitable activities, for the famous prayer of the High Holidays states: